Edward P. Ney: Dim Light

-Ney's studies of the corona piqued his curiosity about other sources of dim light within the solar system.
+Ney's studies of the corona piqued his curiosity about other sources of dim light within the Solar System.
 Consequently, Ney and Huch developed reliable cameras whose low F-number enhanced their ability to record dim light, but sacrificed picture sharpness.
 This compromise proved to be appropriate for the dim and diffuse zodiacal light and airglow.
 On May 15, 1963, aboard Faith 7, one of Ney's cameras was operated in space by Mercury astronaut Gordon Cooper.
 According to Ney's student John E. Naugle, NASA's Associate Administrator for Space Science and Applications, one of its images was: ".... the first photograph of the night airglow taken from above."
-NASA designated Ney's experiment as "S-1", which means that it was the first scientific experiment conducted on a manned space flight.
+NASA designated Ney's experiment as "S-1", which means that it was the first scientific experiment conducted on a crewed space flight.
 Later, aboard Geminis, 5, 9, 10, and 11, astronauts photographed the Zodiacal Light and the gegenschein, which had been obscured in the Mercury missions by nightglow.

-Ney followed up his zodiacal experiments on manned space missions by putting instruments aboard the Orbiting Solar Observatory (OSO).
+Ney followed up his zodiacal experiments on crewed space missions by putting instruments aboard the Orbiting Solar Observatory (OSO).
 The observations showed that zodiacal light is highly polarized, and that its intensity and polarization are nearly constant in time.
 The OSO instruments also recorded terrestrial lightning and demonstrated the remarkable fact that there are ten times as many flashes over the land as over the ocean.
 This difference remains unexplained.